clover/codelab-remote-pay-cloud/README.md

 ![](public/assets/images/verifyingSignature.png)

 Exit Cloud Pay Display by touching the four corners of the screen simultaneously.
-We don't want any of our merchants to get "stuck" at this screen.
+You don't want any of your merchants to get "stuck" at this screen.

 **Note:** If you did not see this screen, you'll need to adjust your test merchant's settings and then initiate another Sale to reach this point.
 After exiting Cloud Pay Display, open the **Setup** app, navigate to **Payments**, and scroll down to **Signature Settings**.
 Set the **Signature entry location** to 'On tablet screen' and the **Signature requirement** to 'Always require signature'.